-Navy Children School, Delhi celebrated its Annual Day on 21 November 2019 at Siri Fort Auditorium.
-Admiral Karambir Singh PVSM, AVSM, ADC, the Chief of the Naval Staff graced the occasion as Chief Guest.
-The function was also attended by Senior Naval Officers, invitees and parents.
-The theme for this year’s Annual Day was ‘Shubham Panchtattvam’, the five elements of nature.
+Navy Children School Delhi celebrated its Annual Day on 15 November 2022 at Talkatora Indoor Stadium.
+Admiral R Hari Kumar, Chief of the Naval Staff and Mrs Kala Hari Kumar, President NWWA graced the occasion as Chief Guest and Guest of Honour respectively.
+The function was also attended by senior Naval officers, invitees, guests and parents.
+The theme for this year’s Annual Day was ‘Navonmesh’ - A New Beginning.